kuriv/phpdp/src/Structural/Bridge/README.md

     protected $formatter;

     /**
-     * Save the instance that used for bridging.
+     * Store the instance that used for bridging.
      *
      * @param  Formatter $formatter
      * @return void